 If your children fall ill, you can stay at home with them and take care of them.

 Employees’ Health and Social Insurance

 The employer is obliged to pay health and social insurance for you.
 A part of it is deducted as a percentage from your wage, another part is paid directly by the employer.
-As an employer you take part in public health insurance.
+All employees, Czech citizens as well as foreigners, take part in public health insurance.

 Agreements outside Employment

-Apart from full-time employment, which is established through an employment contract, you can also work part-time based on the following agreements.
+Apart from full-time employment, which is established through an employment contract, Czech citizens as well as foreigners can also work part-time based on the following agreements.

 Agreement to complete a job (a widely used Czech abbreviation is DPP)

 If you arrange to work through DPP, you may work for up to 300 hours per year for one employer.
 If your monthly income from DPP work exceeds 10,000 CZK, apart from income tax you also have to pay health and social insurance.

 Agreement to perform work (a widely used Czech abbreviation is DPČ)

 With DPČ, there is also a limit on the scope of work permitted– the maximum you may work is a half of a full working week (that is 20 hours) for one employer.
 Payment of health and social insurance is done the same way as in the case of full-time employment.